Debunking 6 Common Myths About Visitor Management Systems

-Visitor management systems have become increasingly common in workplaces.
-Unfortunately, many people do not yet understand their benefits, and many businesses are not taking advantage of everything visitor management systems have to offer.
+Visitor management systems (VMS) have become common in workplaces over the past decade.
+Unfortunately, many people do not yet understand their benefits, and many businesses are not taking advantage of everything these workplace sign in systems have to offer.

 Some business leaders may feel visitor management systems only benefit large corporations or will make the guest sign-in experience impersonal.
 Others worry a VMS is a big investment or is reserved only for companies with serious security concerns.